ScottKirvan/UE_QuickLaunch/notes/KANBAN WHITEBOARD.md

 - [ ] the main script
 - [ ] registry keys
+- [ ] resources
+- [ ] shortcuts to docs
 - [ ] customize exit dialog with link back to github
-- [ ] shortcuts to docs

 ## Options: